-While providing comprehensive patient treatment to assigned patients, students will develop experience and competence in designated fixed/ removable prosthodontic procedures, and operative dentistry procedures.
-Students in the implant elective program will gain experience with implant supported prostheses.
-Students in the ART elective will gain experience with advanced restorative techniques.
+While providing comprehensive patient treatment to assigned patients, students will develop experience and competence in designated fixed removable prosthodontic procedures, and operative dentistry procedures.
+Students will gain experience with implant-assisted prostheses.
 Students will also receive didactic material in a lecture/seminar format during the first term.
 Management of fixed restorative treatment, aesthetic dentistry, dentin bonding principles and techniques for the construction of fixed and removable prostheses including communication with commercial dental laboratories will be discussed.
 Relevant biomaterials topics will be discussed.
-Students will be required to complete a pre-clinical extracurricular assignment in Term 1.
+Students will be required to complete a preclinical extracurricular assignment in Term 1.